 - Building lobby is not prominent or identifiable from the street.
-The pedestrian entry should be redesigned to be more prominent in the building architecture. - The design of the two building should relate to one another. - The need for additional features along the abutting gas station on the east side of the building. - Variations in color and/or materials for the buildings and balconies.
+The pedestrian entry should be redesigned to be more prominent in the building architecture. - The design of the two building should relate to one another.

 In response to these concerns the applicant has partially redesigned the project.
 The redesigned project incorporates modified design elements including the following: